wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/drake-equation.md

 > For the record, I consider the Drake Equation to be a marvelous tool for quantifying our ignorance.

+The Drake Equation is meant to be a way of considering all the factors that might affect the existence and detection of extraterrestrial civilizations, and to provide a rough estimate of the number of civilizations that might exist.
+However, due to the lack of data on many of the variables, the answer is highly uncertain.

 ### See also

 [Wiki › Astrobiology]({{< relref "wiki/encyclopedia/astrobiology.md" >}})</br>